NannyN211008/GuessTG.Database/README.md

 This means users can install the application on their phone or computer and use it like a native app.
 It also improves performance because cached resources load faster.

+# Project Conclusion

+Overall, GuessTG.Database is a fully functional database-driven web application that demonstrates a range of software engineering concepts including authentication, database design, client-server architecture and PWA development.

+Through building this project, I gained a better understanding of how real-world applications are structured and how different technologies work together.
+I also improved my skills in debugging, database management and full-stack development.

+The final system successfully meets its requirements and provides a simple but effective way for users to track their GuessThe.Game results over time.